NgiapPuoyKoh/student-resource-tool/README.md

 - HTML and CSS validation via [w3.org](https://www.w3.org/ "W3C Official Site").

+- Chrome Developer Tool validation
   - Checked margins and padding of the container (sections) to ensure the content within it did not look disproportionate on various screen sizes, individually smaller devices.

 ## Deployment